mimicji/YUV-Processor/README.md

 # YUV-Processor #
+State: Done

 YUV-Processor is a team work (Lab4.1) of Computer Architecture.
-It is developed by [Kaihang Ji](https://github.com/mimicji) and [Jizhou Li](https://github.com/HeraclitusTheFirelord).
+It is developed by [Kaihang Ji](https://github.com/mimicji).
 All rights reserved.

 Mainly it has two functions: